Spirulina: benefits, dosage, contraindications

 ✪✪✪✪✪

 Spirulina can improve anemia and immunosenescence in elderly subjects.
-Spirulina, either by activating erythropoiesis or by providing vitamin B12 and B9 and iron, can correct anemia.
-A dose of 3 g of spirulina per day for 12 weeks was used in elderly individuals with a history of anemia.
-During the study period, there was a regular increase in average hemoglobin values.
-Similarly, the majority of subjects showed an increase in white blood cell count at 6 and 12 weeks of spirulina supplementation.
+Spirulina, either by activating erythropoiesis or by providing vitamins B12 and B9 and iron, can correct anemia.
+A dose of 3 g of spirulina per day for 12 weeks was used in elderly people with a history of anemia.
+During the study period, there was a steady increase in average hemoglobin values.
+Likewise, the majority of subjects showed an increase in white blood cell counts at 6 and 12 weeks of spirulina supplementation.

 Posologie